kostet499/Robocup2019/README.md

     -> qisrc create template

-Note: All oexamples on C++ are in Robocup2019/naoqi/workspace
+Note: All examples on C++ are in Robocup2019/naoqi/workspace

 Then init worktree:

     -> qibuild init

 Below "toolchain" means "toolchain_for_desktop", if you want to build for the desktop, or "toolchain_for_robot" otherwise:

     -> qibuild configure -c toolchain